rencire/vennd/README.md

 #Vennd

-This a personal side project for learning the basics of manipulating shapes with D3 and javascript, along with learning the HTML File api.
+This a personal side project for learning the basics of manipulating shapes with D3 and javascript, along with exploring the HTML File api.

 ##Features
 - Drag and drop multiples files to play around with the venn diagram shapes.
 By selecting an interseciton, we can see the common lines in each file